SeanKilleen/flavorsof.net/index.md

 # The Flavors of .NET

-A quick guide to understanding the sometimes-confusing differences in .NET Nomenclature.
+A quick reference for the sometimes-confusing differences in .NET Nomenclature.

 ## .NET Framework (a.k.a .NET, netfx)